Launch Tasks from Tasks¶

 def fib(n): if n < 2: return n client = get_client() a_future = client.submit(fib, n - 1) b_future = client.submit(fib, n - 2) secede() a, b = client.gather([a_future, b_future]) rejoin() return a + b

 from dask.distributed import worker_client def fib(n): if n < 2: return n with worker_client() as client: a_future = client.submit(fib, n - 1) b_future = client.submit(fib, n - 2) a, b = client.gather([a_future, b_future]) return a + b if __name__ == "__main__": client = Client() future = client.submit(fib, 10) result = future.result() print(result) # prints "55"

 Tasks that invoke

-- The thread on the worker that runs this functions secedes from the thread pool and goes off on its own.
-This allows the thread pool to populate that slot with a new thread and continue processing tasks without counting this long running task against its normal quota.
+The thread on the worker running this function secedes from the thread pool and goes off on its own.
+This allows the thread pool to populate that slot with a new thread and continue processing additional tasks without counting this long running task against its normal quota.

 The Worker sends a message back to the scheduler temporarily increasing its allowed number of tasks by one.
 This likewise lets the scheduler allocate more tasks to this worker, not counting this long running task against it.